 - 1. Is there a beachhead market identified?
-Is it niche?
-How does it relate to expanding in other markets? - 2.
-Do you have the knowledge and relationships in place to be considered a leader in your market?
-If not, do you have a plan to fill the holes so you do? - 3.
+What research have you done on your customer segment and how does this impact the development of your innovation (i.e. customer profile, price sensitivity, needs, preferences)? - 2.
+Do you have the knowledge and relationships in place to be competitive in your market?
+If not, do you have plans to do so? - 3.
 How quickly can you establish yourself as a leader in your market?
 How much capital will be required? - 4.
-Do you have a solid understanding of your customers' typical budget?
-How does your innovation impact it? - 5.
 How is your target market's industry changing?
 Is it?
-How does your innovation relate to this change, or lack thereof? - 6.
-Have you identified any hindering or favorable federal, state, or local policies/regulations that could help the adoption and commercialization of your product?
-Are there similar competing products with better incentives to your customers? - 7.
+How does your innovation relate to this change, or lack thereof? - 5.
+Have you identified any hindering or favorable federal, state, or local policies/regulations that could help the adoption and commercialization of your product? - 6.
 What tools and metrics have you used to analyze your target market?

-- Illustrate how your innovation has broad appeal. - Clearly demonstrate the value proposition for customers, companies, and investors.
+- Define your target market and summarize how the development of your innovation is being informed by customer research. - Clearly demonstrate the unique value proposition for customers, companies, and investors.

-Appendix C - Scoring Rubric
+X CalTestBed Appendix C - Scoring Rubric